9h-12h / 13h30-16h30

 You are informed that your case is ready for trial.

 At the end of the procedure, the judge will issue his/her judgment which will be notified to you in writing within a few weeks (8 weeks on average).

 Delivery of certificates

 For cases filed starting from January 1, 2011

-This form concerns requests for deeds (free copies, certified copies, extracts of judgments, attestations of enforceability, certificates of entry into force, Annexes V and VI of the Lugano Convention, various attestations and certificates) relating to proceedings initiated on or after January 1, 2011.
+This form concerns requests for deeds (free copies, certified copies, extracts of judgments, attestations of enforceability, certificates of entry into force, Annexe V of the Lugano Convention, various attestations and certificates) relating to proceedings initiated on or after January 1, 2011.

 If your resources are insufficient to defend your interests in court, you may, under certain conditions, be eligible for legal aid.
 This financial aid is not free of charge.